-Delegates' Credentials for Conference Session-The clerk, on authorization of the church board, issues credentials for all delegates elected to represent the church at any session of the local conference and sends them promptly to the conference secretary.
-All blanks for records, reports, credentials, church letters, et cetera, are provided by the conference office.
-(See pp. 132, 133.)
+Delegates' Credentials for Conference/Mission Session-The clerk, on authorization of the church board, issues credentials for all delegates elected to represent the church at any session of the local conference/mission and sends them promptly to the conference/mission secretary.
+All blanks for records, reports, credentials, church letters, et cetera, are provided by the conference/mission/field office.
+(See pp. 148, 149.)

-Reports to Be Furnished Promptly-It is the duty of the church clerk to furnish promptly certain reports.
+Reports to be Furnished Promptly-It is the duty of the church clerk to furnish promptly certain reports.
 Some of these are annual, while others are quarterly.
-It is essential that they be sent to the conference secretary within the time specified.
-The information required for these reports is to be secured from the treasurer, the Lay Activities secretary, the deacon, the Sabbath School secretary, the Adventist Youth Society secretary, the church school teacher, and from the clerk's own records.
+It is essential that they be sent to the conference/mission/field secretary within the time specified as these reports are important for the accuracy of reports prepared by other organizations of the world church.
+The information required for these reports is to be secured from the treasurer, the Personal Ministries secretary, the deacon, the Sabbath School secretary, the Adventist Youth Society secretary, the church school teacher, and from the clerk's own records.
+(See Notes, #7, p.
+64.)